-One strategy to induce NA-directed protective immunity is by vaccination with purified recombinant NA proteins.^{14-17} The immunogenicity of viral glycoprotein-based subunit vaccines can be improved considerably by presentation of the antigen on a nanoparticle carrier.
-This has been demonstrated for various viral targets, including glycoproteins of coronavirus, respiratory syncytial virus (RSV), and Lassa virus.^{18-22} Antigens conjugated to nanoparticle carriers more effectively activate the immune system because of increased size and antigen repetitiveness.^{23,24} Nanoparticle vaccine platforms are also highly adaptable and allow for the conjugation of multiple related, but antigenically different antigens.
-This strategy has been employed to induce broadly cross-protective immune responses targeting IAV HA and coronavirus receptor binding domain.^{25-29}
+One strategy to induce NA-directed protective immunity is by vaccination with purified recombinant NA proteins14-17.
+The immunogenicity of such viral glycoprotein-based subunit vaccines can be improved considerably by the presentation of the antigen on a nanoparticle carrier.
+This has been demonstrated for various viral targets, including glycoproteins of coronavirus, respiratory syncytial virus (RSV), and Lassa virus18-22.
+Antigens conjugated to nanoparticle carriers more effectively activate the immune system because of increased size and antigen repetitiveness^{23,24}.
+Nanoparticle vaccine platforms are also highly adaptable and allow for the conjugation of antigens of diverse symmetries25.
+Moreover, the presentation of multiple related, but antigenically different antigens, has been demonstrated to induce broadly cross-protective immune responses for IAV HA and coronavirus receptor binding domain26-30.

 Here, we describe immunogenicity profiling and virus challenge studies in mice to evaluate NA nanoparticle vaccine candidates.
-We produced soluble recombinant tetrameric NA proteins stabilized with a tetrabrachion tetramerization domain, validated their quaternary structure by cryo-electron microscopy (cryo-EM) single-particle analysis, and conjugated these to Mi3 self-assembling protein nanoparticles using the SpyTag-SpyCatcher system.^{30,31} Vaccination of mice with the resulting N1-Mi3 or N2-Mi3 nanoparticles induced high titers of NA-binding and inhibiting antibodies, and protected against an otherwise lethal challenge with H1N1 or H3N2 IAV, respectively.
+We produced soluble recombinant tetrameric NA proteins stabilized with a tetrabrachion tetramerization domain, validated their quaternary structure by cryoelectron microscopy (cryo-EM) single-particle analysis, and conjugated these to Mi3 self-assembling protein nanoparticles using the SpyTag-SpyCatcher system^{31,32}.
+Vaccination of mice with the resulting N1-Mi3 or N2-Mi3 nanoparticles induced high titers of NA-binding and inhibiting antibodies, and protected against an otherwise lethal challenge with H1N1 or H3N2 IAV, respectively.
 In addition, we co-presented the N1 and N2 antigens on Mi3 to create mosaic nanoparticles.
 These induced high antibody titers and provided potent protection against H1N1 and H3N2 challenge viruses.
 The humoral response and protection offered by the mosaic nanoparticles were as good or even superior to a mix of homotypic N1-Mi3 and N2-Mi3 nanoparticles.